jyslee/fac-ws_ai_assisted_development/PROMPTS.md

 ## Conception

 The first step is to develop your own set of specifications, requirements and standards for this project.
-To do this you will converse as a team with Claude and produce 4 structured outputs:
+To do this you will converse with Claude and produce 4 structured outputs:

 1. **FUNCTIONAL.md** - Complete functional requirements
 2. **ARCHITECTURE.md** - Detailed project architecture